letsago/letsago.github.io/README.md

 ## Yup It's Me!

 I'm currently a software engineering intern at Hyperspace XR in Seattle, WA.
+I'm a former data analyst with an applied physics/materials science educational background.
 I learned software development through guided self-study and the personal projects I completed below.
-I'm a former data analyst with an applied physics/materials science educational background.
+For more info on my projects, check out my [Github!](https://www.github.com/letsago)

 In my free time, I like to toy around with ideas of storytelling via visual media (aka I like watching films and online videos).
 One of my biggest hobbies is to create videos.
 Check some out on my [YouTube channel!](https://www.youtube.com/user/WoodOfTheSher)

 ## Personal Projects